learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 }
 ```

-We'll discuss this `method` in more detail later, but it's a way to get
+We'll discuss this method in more detail later, but it's a way to get
 JavaScript to "talk to our screen."

 ## Conclusion

-In this lesson you've learned the "sight words" of basic JavaScript.
-With those,
+In this lesson, you've learned the "sight words" of basic JavaScript.
+With
-you can reason about what code is doing when it works with the DOM in future
+those, you can reason about what code is doing when it works with the DOM in
-lessons.
+future lessons.

 Don't forget the power of imagination!
 By looking at these bits of code, you can
 imagine that the code, written by humans just like you probably does